MEdelsteinE/Regex_Explination/gist-template.md

 - [Look-ahead and Look-behind](#look-ahead-and-look-behind)

 ## Regex Components
+Literals are the the actual charcters as they appear in the text MetaCharacters have special meanings in a regex.
+Examples are '.' '*' '+' and '?'.
+Character classes allow you yo match a certain set of characters. '/d' matches a digit. '/s' matches whitespace. '/w' matches words.
+Anchors
+Qualifiers and OR qualifiers
+Groupings and capturing which allow you to treat several characters as one unit and capture the matching text for processing.
+Alternation allows you to match patterns with each other.
 ### Anchors
 The anchors of  this regex are the '^' and the '$'.
 The '^' is the start of the expression and the '$' is the end of the expression
 ### Quantifiers